lbryio/lbry-sdk/RUNNING.md

 lbrynet-console

 You should now be presented with a list of options.

 Watch It's a Wonderful Life via LBRY

 Choose the option labeled Add a stream from a short name by typing the number next to it and pressing the enter key.

 You will be prompted for a name.
 Type in "wonderfullife" and hit enter.
 After a few seconds, you will prompted to choose what you want to do with the file.
-Select the option labeled Open the file with VLC media player.
+Select the option labeled Stream.

 You will be shown some options related to the file which you do not care about.
 Type 'n' and hit enter.

 You will be prompted to choose if you really want to download this file.
 Type 'y' and hit enter.

 To shut it down, type ctrl-c at any time or enter the option to shut down from the main menu.

 Running lbrynet-gui